 - An emergency plan

-Maintenance Is ImportantYou should have all equipment maintained at least every six months.
-A fire safety professional can check for any loose or frayed wires and broken switch plates.
+Maintenance Is Important You should have all equipment maintained at least every six months.
+A Fire Restaurant Safety professional can check for any loose or frayed wires and broken switch plates.
 A report will identify any fire hazards you’ll need to take care of to pass inspection.

-Schedule Maintenance to Prevent Restaurant FiresIs it time for a maintenance and fire safety inspection appointment?
+Schedule Maintenance to Prevent Restaurant Fires Is it time for a maintenance and Fire Restaurant Safety inspection appointment?
 Contact APS-Hoods for professional cleaning, maintenance, and fire protection services.
 We can protect your business by ensuring your kitchen’s equipment and setup have a low risk of fire.
 Call us today at 800-750-7313 for a free quote.